Cerulean Warbler Corridor

 In 2014, the project reached an important milestone, planting trees across on 223 farms to span the entire 12 km corridor.
 Nearly 100 properties have had bird surveys conducted to monitor conservation results.

 Working with the communities and landowners to support conservation activities, and implement wildlife-friendly agroforestry production, we can help to restore lost habitat for migratory birds in this region of Colombia.
 It’s important to note that ABC is conducting conservation actions on the Cerulean Warbler's breeding grounds in the US to conserve habitat through the full-annual life cycle of this migratory bird species.

 Dan Lebbin, firstname.lastname@example.org

 ProAves.
 ABC has worked with the Colombian NGO ProAves for many years.
-ABC has helped ProAves purchase land for preservation which ProAves now owns and manages.
-ProAves is our local implementing partner and work with communication with landowners, communities, governments and other partner organizations, such as CENICACAO.
+ABC has helped ProAves purchase land for preservation, which ProAves now owns and manages.
+ProAves is our local implementing partner and communicates with landowners, communities, governments and other partner organizations, such as CENICACAO.